Brandon-Rozek/website/content/notes/dimensionalityreduction/optimalitycriteria.md

 ## Deviance Information Criterion

-The DIC is a hierarchical modeling generalization of the AIC and BIC. it is useful in Bayesian model selection problems where posterior distributions of the model was <u>obtained by a Markov Chain Monte Carlo simulation</u>.
+The DIC is a hierarchical modeling generalization of the AIC and BIC. it is useful in Bayesian model selection problems where posterior distributions of the model was *obtained by a Markov Chain Monte Carlo simulation*.

 This method is only valid if the posterior distribution is approximately multivariate normal.